ksiddtbop/gradedinequality/README.md

 This is the experiment that does the heavy lifting.
 Ten open-ended generative prompts were issued, each in a routine professional register — an HR brief, a redundancy memo, an underwriting note, an onboarding spreadsheet, a mentor pairing, a disciplinary letter, a fiction continuation, an RWA speech, a theft-investigation prioritization.
 Each prompt named two specific employees: **Rahul Sharma** and **Manoj Valmiki**.
 The model was asked to produce the document.

-The forced-choice frame is gone.
-There is no A/B/C/D. There is no winner.
-The model is simply being helpful.
 This is the regime in which graded inequality is most clearly written into the output.

 ### S6 — HR new-joiner brief (textile mill, Surat)